The Parish of Christ Church, Felixstowe

 Population: The population of the parish is approximately 5600

-Electoral Roll: 75 of which a significant proportion do not reside in the parish.
+Electoral Roll: 95 of which a large proportion do not reside in the parish.

-Christ Church Felixstowe is a relatively young church, birthed out of a ‘fresh expression’ in this area nearly 30 years ago, previously known as Cavendish Community Church.
-We are an urban parish situated at the gateway to nations - Felixstowe is the largest container port in the UK but still retains its status as a lovely welcoming seaside resort on the east coast.
+Christ Church Felixstowe was birthed out of a ‘fresh expression’ nearly 30 years ago and was initially known as Cavendish Community Church.
+We are an urban parish situated at the gateway to nations.

 Felixstowe is an attractive Victorian coastal resort, as well as home to Britain’s largest container port.
 Christ Church is located in the heart of several housing estates on the dock side of the town to the west of the main town centre.